garfix/nli-go/README.md

 * A generator to produce human readable responses
 * Modules and namespaces, for modular development

-## Build the nli executable
+## Build the nli client and server

 NLI-GO is a command-line application called "nli".
 It's written in Go and you must compile it into an executable for your OS.

 You can download and install GO from [here](https://golang.org/dl/)

-From the root of NLI-GO build the executable with
+From the root of NLI-GO build the client with

     go build -o bin/nli bin/nli.go

 On Windows, you may want to use `go build -o bin/nli.exe bin/nli.go`.

-You can and move the executable to another location if you like.
+Build the server with

+    go build -o bin/server bin/server.go

+## Start the server

+Start the server and make it listen at port 3333

+    bin/server 3333

 ## Run NLI-GO in interactive mode